-- Contact details for trauma-informed emergency assistance for current and former staff and affiliates who have experienced sexual misconduct or sexual harassment are set out in Schedule 1 of the Procedures. - Contact details for trauma-informed ongoing support and assistance for current and former staff and affiliates who have experienced sexual misconduct or sexual harassment are set out in Schedule 2 of the Procedures. - Contact details for support and assistance for staff and affiliates who are accused of sexual misconduct or sexual harassment are set out in Schedule 3 of the Procedures.
+- Contact details for trauma-informed emergency assistance for students and former students who have experienced sexual misconduct or sexual harassment are set out in Schedule 1 of the Procedures. - Contact details for trauma-informed ongoing support and assistance for students and former students who have experienced sexual misconduct or sexual harassment are set out in Schedule 2 of the Procedures. - Contact details for support and assistance for students who are accused of sexual misconduct or sexual harassment are set out in Schedule 3 of the Procedures.

-1 Name of policy
+1 Name of Policy

-This is the Staff Sexual Misconduct Policy 2023.
+This is the Student Sexual Misconduct Policy 2023.